dannguyen/journalism-syllabi/README.md

             <td>
                 <h5>Story Bots | 2014; Fall |
 <a href="https://github.com/mattwaite/JOUR491-Storybots">Homepage</a></h5>
-                <p><em>Welcome to the dawning days of storybots: programs that write stories so humans don't have to.
+                <p><em>Welcome to the dawning days of storybots: programs that write stories so humans don t have to.
 Bots now write simple stories about softball games, corporate earnings reports, the weather and, yes, ear...</em></p>
             </td>
             <td>
                 University of Nebraska-Lincoln